-My interruption of studies simply meant I moved back by 6 months assigning me to a new cohort.
-I am now halfway through my non-medical prescribing, and of course there are challenges with home life now being busier, however the support received from my trust and university has been outstanding, and I am looking forward to progressing towards becoming a qualified advanced clinical practitioner soon.
+My interruption of studies simply meant that I moved back by 6 months assigning me to a new cohort.
+I am now halfway through my non-medical prescribing, and of course there are challenges with home life now being busier...however the support I received from my Trust and university has been outstanding."

-Liaqat: Illness and sickness leave
+Illness and sickness leave